Why You Should Work With A Disability Content Specialist

 These are real barriers and the time to remove them is now.

-By June 28th, 2025, the European Accessibility Act will legally require all digital financial services across the EU to be accessible.
+Since June 28th, 2025, the European Accessibility Act legally requires all digital financial services across the EU to be accessible.

 For banks, this isn’t just a compliance issue.